ahmadnazir/ahmadnazir.github.io/blog/posts/2017-07-11-focusing-on-what-matters/post.md

 comments: true
 ---

-**tldr:** I got into a discussion with my fellow workers about "What makes a software developer good?", and even though it seems like a simple question, we couldn't really answer it convincingly.
+**tldr:** I got into a discussion at work about "What makes a software developer good?", and even though it seems like a simple question, we couldn't really answer it convincingly.
 I'll just use this post to ramble on my thoughts about the matter.

 ## Software developers are problems solvers
 In order to answer what makes software developers good at what they do, we have